CaoKha/lcf_docs.github.io/src/shared/dossier-template.md

 }
 ```

-This function return wheter or not a dossier is `valid`.
+This function return whether or not a dossier is `valid`.

 #### isInfoGeneralValid